SXXNHU/SXXNHU/README.md

 ## Hello👋 Welcome to seonhu's Github.
--  growing to Backend Developer
+-  growing to Backend Developer (Web)
 -  Attending Department of Software at the Artificial Intelligence University in KW Univ.

 <br/>